The 1997 Pole marker, created by Dave Pernic during the 1996-97 summer season

 The location printed on the receipt was misspelled ANTARTICA when it should have been ANTARCTICA.
 They corrected it that day so anything after 01/11/97 would have the correct spelling.
 The receipt is rare enough as there were no other ATMs on the Ice and so far as I know there are still no others unless they put one at Palmer station or South Pole.
 It would not surprise me if others kept receipts but even then it would be rare.

 This appeared on Season 2 Episode 4 of Pawn Stars, it first aired on 7 December 2009 (and the online Polie discussion immediately followed).
-It is no longer available in the US on YouTube, but if you're really curious you can find it on various online video sites including Huluplus and Amazon (and it's free if you have Amazon Prime) The episode title (which you may need to find it) is "A Shot and a Shave"--the title refers to an 1845 Harpers Ferry musket and an old barber chair.
-Jim left the marker and the ATM receipt at the pawnshop on consignment...I haven't heard if they were ever sold--the show hosts told Jim that without provenance it was just another brass coin.
+It is no longer available in the US on YouTube, but if you're really curious you can find it on various online video sites including Huluplus and Amazon (scroll down to episode 4).
+The episode title (which you may need to find it) is "A Shot and a Shave"--the title refers to an 1845 Harpers Ferry musket and an old barber chair.
+Jim left the marker and the ATM receipt at the pawnshop on consignment...I haven't heard if they were ever sold--the show hosts told Jim that without provenance, the marker was just another brass coin.